Seizure of Cryptocurrency for Forfeiture

 Since the token remains the property of issuing company, tokens are used for a more limited form of payment.
 Tokens are different from other blockchain-based cryptocurrencies, such as Bitcoin.

 The issuing company maintains technical restrictions that prevent the tokens from being used for unauthorized purposes.
-The token acts like a paper I-O-U or voucher since it merely represents a certain value and may be exchanged at that value under certain conditions.
+The token acts like a paper I-O-U or voucher since it represents a certain value and may be exchanged at that value under certain conditions.

 Many types of exchangers, including Coinbase or Huobi, allow tokens to be bought and transferred by participants.